Part of the Advance America chain · locations

 Visit Advance America

-Advance America is best for consumers facing genuine short-term emergencies who have no other access to credit and need cash within 24 hours.
+Advance America is profile signals for consumers facing genuine short-term emergencies who have no other access to credit and are comparing listed funding timing.
 The critical caveat is that payday and installment loans carry triple-digit APRs and should only be used as last-resort bridges; consumers should first explore payday-alternative loans from credit unions (under 36% APR), employer advances, or non-profit credit counseling before accepting Advance America's high-cost terms.

 CFPB Transparency Report